gevorg-vardanyan/programming-lessons/en/index.md

 - AI-assisted development
 - Vibe coding and its risks
 - AI tools for developers
-- AI-assisted searching and research
-- AI-assisted code review and verification
 - Ethics and responsible use of AI

 #### Final Project